 The following tests and procedures may be used in the staging process:

 - Eye exam with dilated pupil : An exam of the eye in which the pupil is dilated (opened wider) with medicated eye drops to allow the doctor to look through the lens and pupil to the retina.
 The inside of the eye, including the retina and the optic nerve, is examined using a light.
 Depending on the age of the child, this exam may be done under anesthesia.

 - Ultrasound exam: A procedure in which high-energy sound waves (ultrasound) are bounced off internal tissues or organs and make echoes.
 The echoes form a picture of body tissues called a sonogram.

-- CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body, such as the eye, taken from different angles.
+- CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body taken from different angles.
 The pictures are made by a computer linked to an x-ray machine.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.